Paul-1437/ColorMC/README_EN.md

 [简体中文](./README.md)

+This fork aims to provide macOS arm build for ColorMC

 **The following content is machine translation**
 **Notie: Translations from other languages are not yet ready.
 If possible, welcome to do the translation together**
 https://crowdin.com/project/colormc